 The more you know about each wreck in Truk Lagoon, the more you will get out of your dives.
 In a series of articles around the specific wrecks in the lagoon we will give you a little extra history.
 In this edition, the San Francisco Maru.

 One Of Many

-The San Francisco Maru is one of the stand out wrecks of Truk Lagoon.
-This is a long way from the reality of her life prior to her sinking.
-Her keel was laid in January 1919 by the Kawaski Dockyard Co., Ltd in Kobe.
-She entered service only a little over 2 months later as one of 75 identical ships built between 1916 and 1920.
+The San Francisco Maru may now be one of the stand out wrecks of Truk Lagoon, but at birth she was far from being unique.
+Her keel was laid on 5th January 1919 by the Kawaski Dockyard Co., Ltd in Kobe.
+She entered service only a little over 2 months later as one of 75 identical passenger-cargo ships built between 1916 and 1920.

 While 2 months might seem quick, it is in fact more than twice as long as the record.
 Kawasaki were able to build the stock boats in as little as 30 days!

 The “San Fran” (as everyone calls her) plied her trade from launch, visiting flung shores such as Freemantle, Australia and Ellis Island, New York.
 The Imperial Japanese Army (IJA) requisitioned it in the 1930s.
 During that service, there is not much record of where it went or what it did.

 On 20th January 1942, the IJA released it back to its owners.
 Happy days!
 Except that the Imperial Japanese Navy (IJN)re-requestioned it again on the same day…